 Our panel of industry luminaries making the big calls

-Eoin O’Driscoll is Chairmam of the Tyndall National Institute.
-After over 25 years working in the ICT Industry in Ireland and the US where he held senior positions at Nortel, Wang Laboratories, Stratus and Lucent Technologies, Eoin’s focus over the past decade has been on Irish firms and on Ireland’s enterprise and science policy.
+Eoin O’Driscoll is Chairman of the Tyndall National Institute.
+After more than 25 years working in the ICT Industry where he held senior positions at Nortel, Wang Laboratories, Stratus and Lucent Technologies, Eoin’s focus over the past decade has been on Irish firms, enterprise and science policy.

-He has served on a number of national bodies including as Chairman of Forfas, Ireland’s national policy and advisory board for enterprise, trade, science, technology and innovation; as a board member of Science Foundation Ireland; as President of the American Chamber of Commerce in Ireland; as a Board member of the Trinity College Institute of Neuroscience; as Chairman of the Governance Committee of Lero, the Irish Software Engineering Research Centre.
+He has served on a number of national bodies including Forfas, Ireland’s national policy and advisory board for enterprise, trade, science, technology and innovation; a board member of Science Foundation Ireland; president of the American Chamber of Commerce in Ireland; board member of the Trinity College Institute of Neuroscience; and chairman of the Governance Committee of Lero, the Irish software research centre.

-Eoin is a graduate of UCC and holds a Bachelors and a Masters Degree in Engineering.
-He is a fellow of Engineers Ireland and a fellow of the Irish Academy of Engineers.
+He is a graduate of UCC and holds bachelors and masters degrees in engineering.
+He is a fellow of Engineers Ireland and of the Irish Academy of Engineers.

-Tom McCarthy is Managing Director of HelmAG Ltd and formerly chief executive of the Irish Management Institute (IMI) for eight years.
+Tom McCarthy is managing director of HelmAG and formerly chief executive of the Irish Management Institute.
 He is a member of the Advisory Council on Science & Technology, the Council of the Statistical & Social Inquiry Society of Ireland, and the Governing Body of NUI Maynooth.

 He served on the Higher Education Authority between 2000 and 2005 and was a founding member of the Irish Research Council for the Humanities and Social Sciences (IRCHSS) on which he served for seven years.